 With historical roots dating back to Ancient Roman times, Salo gained fame more recently as the capital of Mussolini's republic from 1943-1945.

-It is now a quiet town in an attractive setting backed by mountain scenery and fronted by the lake.
-Inside Salo cathedral there are numerous works of art including the dome, frescoed by Palma il Giovane (1544-1628) and the "Madonna with St. Bonaventure and San Sebastian", by Girolamo Romanino (1484 c.-1562 c.) and several other beautiful artefacts in the late-gothic style.
+The cathedral of Salo is in the late-gothic style with a late 15th century Renaissance portal by Antonio della Porta and Gasparo from Cairano.
+Inside the cathedral there are numerous works of art including the dome, frescoed by Palma il Giovane (1544-1628) and the "Madonna with St. Bonaventure and San Sebastian", by Girolamo Romanino (c.1484 - c.1562) and several other beautiful artefacts in the late-gothic style.

 Another historic monument in the centre is the clocktower, a large gateway with a baroque style clock that was reconstructed in the 1770s.
 You will also see the Chiesa della Visitazione, a small baroque style church with four statues in the facade - go inside the church to see the beautiful decoration with marble columns, statues and painted ceilings.

 To learn more about the history of Salo you can visit the Palazzo della Magnifica Patria, a 16th century palace which contains a museum explaining events of historical importance in Salo.

 One popular excursion from here is to visit the Comincioli vineyards at Puegnano del Garda to sample some of the local rosé wines.

 You will also want to visit the resort at Gardone Riviera just a short distance north-east along the shore of Lake Garda to visit Il Vittoriale and stroll around the botanical gardens, and Sirmione at the southern end of the lake to see the castle and medieval village.

 You can find more local travel ideas in the Lombardy guide.